 Also, dates are high in fiber and sugar, so eating more than a few causes doggy diarrhea.
 Don't panic if your dog snaffles the odd date, but this isn't something to encourage.

-Figs are one of those fruits dogs can’t eat except in strict moderation.
+Can dogs have figs?
+They are one of those fruits dogs can't eat except in strict moderation.
 The advice is to feed no more than one or two fresh figs per week as their high fiber content causes diarrhea in dogs.

 Grapes head the list of fruits dogs can't eat.